-If you’ve lost your job you may have questions surrounding unemployment compensation, severance, and other issues that could affect your tax situation.
+If you’ve lost your job you may have questions about how it could affect your tax situation.
 Here are some answers: Continue reading

 Businesses that have been impacted financially by COVID-19 may be able to take advantage of a new, refundable tax credit called the Employee Retention Credit.
 The credit is designed to encourage businesses to keep employees on their payroll and is worth 50 percent of qualifying wages up to $10,000 that are paid by an eligible employer.
 Continue reading

 As a reminder, taxpayers now have until July 15, 2020, to file and pay federal income taxes originally due on April 15 and no late-filing penalty, late-payment penalty or interest will be due.
 Due to the coronavirus pandemic, this relief has been expanded to include additional returns, tax payments and other actions: Continue reading

 Offering to lend money to cash-strapped friends or family members during tough economic times is a kind and generous offer, but before you hand over the cash, you need to plan ahead to avoid tax complications for yourself down the road.
 Continue reading

 Small and medium-sized employers can begin taking advantage of two new refundable payroll tax credits, designed to immediately and fully reimburse them, dollar-for-dollar, for the cost of providing coronavirus-related leave to their employees.
 This relief to employees and small and midsize businesses is provided under the Families First Coronavirus Response Act (Act), signed into law on March 18, 2020.
 Continue reading